axiomzen/golorem/README.md

 // structure is filled, do whatever now
 ```

-For non strings, a random number will be used
+For non strings, a random number will be used.

+Maps are currently unsupported, but could easily be added.

-Custom decoding is supported, but untested at the moment
+Custom decoding is supported, but untested at the moment.